Transitional certificate appeal

 You can appeal if you disagree with the value used by the VOA on a transitional certificate you have received.

-Appeal via the VOA websIte
+Appeal via the VOA website

 Appeals about transitional certificates are made to the Valuation Office Agency.
 Please visit their website to start your appeal.